databrickslabs/ucx/src/databricks/labs/ucx/queries/progress/main/02_0_migration_status_of_tables_and_views.md

-# 2. Tables and Views
+# Tables and Views

-This section presents the migration statuses of tables and views, detailing how many of these objects have been migrated and how many are still pending migration.
+This section presents the migration progress of tables and views, detailing which data objects are migrated and which are pending migration.